 Criminal Violations Of Environmental Regulations

-Dan Guthrie counsels and defends clients charged with or under investigation for criminal violations of environmental law, ranging from contamination of water allegations, to violations involving chemical spills or high radiation levels and also including:
+Dan Guthrie counsels and defends clients charged with or under investigation for criminal violations of environmental law, ranging from contamination of water allegations to violations involving chemical spills or high radiation levels, including:

 - CERCLA violations

 - Violations of the Environmental Quality Improvement Act

 - Violations of the Clean Water Act, including drinking water violations